open-sdr/openwifi/README.md

   ```
   ssh root@192.168.10.122
   ```
-- On board, run openwifi AP and the on board webserver
+- Then, run openwifi AP and the on board webserver
   ```
-  ~/openwifi/fosdem.sh
+  cd openwifi
+  ./wgd.sh
+  ./fosdem.sh
-  (Use "./fosdem.sh 1" to enable experimental AMPDU aggregation on top of 11n)
+  (Use "./wgd.sh 1" to enable experimental AMPDU aggregation on top of 11n)
   (Use "./fosdem-11ag.sh" to force 11a/g mode)
   ```
   **NOTE** adrv9361z7035 has ultra low TX power in 5GHz.
 Move **CLOSER** when you use that board in 5GHz!!!